 Your basic message content applies to notifications sent to all platforms, while buttons (2) are mobile-only.
 Depending on the platforms you initially select, additional content options are available, such as GIF and audio for iOS (1) or specifying the large icon (3) or different content for Android, Amazon, and Huawei notifications displayed in extended view (4,5,6).

 To include iOS-specific media, under the Image uploader, select Add iOS-specific media +.

 Upload your media file or select URL to enter the media link.

 If you customize the URL with a custom property that references user-specific content, to specify fallback media that displays if a user does not have a value for the referenced property, select Media URL fallback.
 Upload the fallback media or select URL to enter the fallback media link.

-Android notifications include the option to set a large icon (3) or specify different title and body content that displays when a user views the notification in extended view (4,5,6).
+Amazon, Android, and Huawei notifications include the option to set a large icon (3) or specify different title and body content that displays when a user views the notification in extended view (4,5,6).

 - Large icon – Upload the icon image or select URL to enter the icon image link.